(Updated Sept. 10, 2025)

 It hurt McCarver that the Cardinals saw him as a liability rather than an asset in their late-season bid for a division championship.

 McCarver, 32, was in his second stint with the Cardinals in 1974.
-He debuted with them as a 17-year-old catcher in 1959.
+He debuted with them as a teen catcher in 1959.
 A two-time all-star who finished runner-up to teammate Orlando Cepeda in voting for the 1967 Most Valuable Player Award, McCarver was an integral part of a Cardinals club that won three National League pennants and two World Series titles in the 1960s.
 His leadership skills and special bond with pitching ace Bob Gibson also were important.

 Feeling the hurt

-In his book “Oh, Baby, I Love It,” McCarver recalled, “When general manager Bing Devine broke the news to me about my going to Philly, he said it hurt him to do it.
+In October 1969, the Cardinals dealt McCarver, Curt Flood, Joe Hoerner and Byron Browne to the Phillies for Dick Allen, Cookie Rojas and Jerry Johnson.
+In his book “Oh, Baby, I Love It,” McCarver said, “When general manager Bing Devine broke the news to me about my going to Philly, he said it hurt him to do it.
 That’s like a father dangling a razor strap in front of his 4-year-old son and saying, ‘This is going to hurt me more than it’ll hurt you.’
 Bull.
-Since St. Louis had been my baseball home since my rookie year in 1959, it had to hurt me more than a little, too.”
+Since St. Louis had been my baseball home since my rookie year, it had to hurt me more than a little, too.”

 In 1974, McCarver’s role was to be the Cardinals’ top pinch-hitter, although he also filled in at catcher and at first base.
 He struggled, hitting .179 (7-for-39) as a pinch-hitter and .217 (23-for-106) overall.
 He produced one extra-base hit.